juanchopanza/ItemCatalog/notes.md

 * Facebook login results in a warning about screen sizes and pop-ups.
 Apparently this would not happen in production, but it is annoying nonetheless.

+* Secrets in public repo.
+In order to make the app easily testable and usable by 3rd parties, the client secrets are stored in this public repository.
+That isn't ideal from a security point of view.
+If and when this app gets put online new secrets will have to be generated and stored elsewhere.

 ## Notes on Functionality

 Although many of the "exceeds expectations" criteria are related to CRUD with images,